bgamari/ghc-wiki-import/unlifted-data-types.md

-With the new ability to kind data types unlifted, we can define a data type to represent unlifted data, and a corresponding function to suspend computations in `#`:
+Proposal 1 requires a user to define a new data type for every unlifted type they want to define.
+However, for every lifted data type a user can defined, there is an obvious unlifted type one might be interested in: the one without bottom.
+Fortunately, we can define a data type to unlift an arbitrary lifted type:

 ```wiki